damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 This release has more improvements, including security fixes, please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.

+#### Updated recommended SSL cipher suites

+Following the [Logjam vulnerability](https://about.gitlab.com/2015/05/21/security-advisory-for-logjam-vulnerability/) we changed the recommended SSL cipher suites in omnibus-packages and installations from source.
+More details can be found in [this blogpost](https://about.gitlab.com/2015/06/16/gitlab-com-and-logjam/).

 ### Upgrade barometer

 *** DESCRIBE HOW INVOLVED THE MIGRATIONS ARE.
 CAN USERS EXPECT MUCH DOWNTIME? ***